When Colin and I got engaged, we spent months agonizing over which country to travel to for our Honeymoon.

 9. Belize has options for many different budgets.

 Colin and I were staying and eating in high-end tourist areas due to my glamorous travel blogger connections, and prices were roughly equivalent to Boston.
 If we’d ventured out a bit more, however, we could have found budget food and lodging of all kinds.
-(Click here to check hotel prices in Belize and see the great range.)
+(Click this affiliate link here to check hotel prices in Belize and see the great range.)

 Further, we were visiting during Belize’s “low season” (the rainy months in summer) when you can get even better deals, but I point out that Belize’s “worst” season was more than fine.
 It rained maybe an hour a day, but the majority of the time was sun-filled glorious.